sharktrexer/link-reaper/README.md

 # Installation

-## Temporary instructions:
+## For personal usage

+Here are a couple options for those who simply want to use the project.

+### As an installed Package:

+TBD

+### Clone Repo:

 0. Have Python installed.
-1. Download the link_reaper package (folder) and place in an appropriate directory.
+1. Find/create your directory of choice
-2. Open a terminal and change directory to wherever the package is.
+2. Open a terminal in that directory and use `git clone https://github.com/sharktrexer/link-reaper.git`
-3. Install requried dependencies (requests & Click)
+3. Install requried dependencies (pip install requests & Click)
 4. Use `python -m link_reaper.reaper reap yourfile.md` utilizing the many options [here](#Terminal)
 5. Enjoy your markdown file free of dead links!

+### Using Pip Install:

+TBD

+## For Developers

+These options allow for those who want to contribute or mess around with the code.

+TBD

 ## Future
 Planning on packaging this project with SetupTools to be used without needing a venv or python installed.